boolean-uk/react-address-book-part-1/statemodel.md

 ```

 # State model for ContactDetails
+Path "/contact/:id"
+Should render information on a specific contact.
 ```js
 {
   contactId // The ID of the user to display based on url (useParams)